Avg: 2.8 from 4 votes

 The triangular face has a ramp which runs diagonally from the bottom left corner to right of what looks like the top.
-There's a shattered wide chimney at the start which as some loose rock, climb this and follow the ramp up and rightwards, with some high exposure, for a few pitches, route finding is a challenge towards the end of the ramp, finding the path of least resistance until the right ridge of the face can be followed leftwards to the top of the face.
+There's a shattered wide chimney at the start which as some loose rock, climb this and follow the ramp up and rightwards, with some high exposure, for a few pitches.
+Route finding is a challenge towards the end of the ramp, find the path of least resistance until the right ridge of the face can be followed leftwards to the top of the face.

 From here there's a towered ridge which leads to the summit, which will require more pitches/simul-climbing.

 Descent from the summit is via the Class 3 East Ridge.